Silke is a partner specialising in energy law. She is Global Head of ESG and leads the firm's Climate Change practice.

 - Lord, Richard; Goldberg, Silke et al "Climate Change Liability: Transnational Law and Practice", Cambridge University Press 2012

-Silke is a solicitor qualified in England and Wales and the Republic of Ireland and is also a member of the Düsseldorf Bar (Rechtsanwaltskammer Düsseldorf).
+Silke is admitted to practice in England and Wales, Germany and France and is also a member of the Law Society of Ireland.

-She is a Visiting Lecturer at Queen Mary University of London for international energy regulation as well as an affiliated professor with the University of Haifa.
+She is a Visiting Lecturer at Queen Mary University of London for international energy regulation; an affiliated professor with the University of Haifa, and a visiting professor at the University of Groningen.
 Silke is the editor of the European Energy Handbook and regularly publishes on aspects of energy and climate change law.